 Family law can be very hard to predict.
-But when it comes to child support, the state actually provides a lot of guidance.
+But when it comes to child support, the state provides a lot of guidance.
 California law makes it clear that both parents are responsible for their children, regardless of custody, and must contribute financially.

 Child support is for the child